TheHans255/financial-assessment-e2324103/README.md

   withdrawals cannot be disputed (since there is no additional balance that is available to rectify them), and deposits cannot be disputed if there are not enough available funds remaining.

+# Testing/Correctness

+- Account functions and CSV input/output functions are unit tested, including state management, dispute resolution, and number conversion
+- BigDecimal is used to ensure numerical correctness and prevent rounding errors.
+- A handful of test files are used for integration testing.
+A Node.js script, `stress_gen.js`, is also provided to generate a long list of transactions and ensure stability.